unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 * Would a browser will be able to resolve a domain first and apply the protocol prefix then?
 * How do DNS records for sub domains work if the parent domains show these records?
-* Is Cloudflare DNS over HTTPs would a satisfyng solution to resolve domains instead of direct blockchain calls for all browsers?
+* Is Cloudflare DNS over HTTPs a satisfyng solution to resolve domains instead of direct blockchain calls for Brave?

 # Browser Resolution How-to